bluerobotics/retired-ardusub-docs/pages/introduction.md

 - **BlueROV Configuration** with 6-DOF thruster positioning.
 - **Vectored ROV w/ Side-by-Side Vertical Thrusters**, a common thruster configuration among work-class and research-class ROVs.
 - **Vectored ROV w/ Corner Vertical Thrusters**, an 8-thruster configuration with 6-DOF control and heavy lifting capacity.

+## Sensors and Actuators

+In addition to the standard onboard sensors (IMU, compass), the ArduSub controller supports a number of external sensors including:

+- Pressure/depth sensors for measurement and auto depth-hold
+- GPS for position at the surface (does not work underwater)

+In the future the ArduSub controller will be able to interface with more sensors such as depth sounders, scanning sonars, temperature sensors, and conductivity sensors.

+The controller can command dimmable lights and can be configured to control standard servos as well for additional functionality.

 ## Applications